alinalihassan/pyLesma/README.md

 ## Build

-In order to build Lesma, you need to have at least [Python 3.5](https://www.python.org/) installed.
-It's currently tested only on Linux.
-It makes use of clang to compile the resulting object file currently, so you need it installed, but only running a file doesn't require clang.
+In order to build Lesma, you need to have at least [Python 3.5](https://www.python.org/) installed and LLVM 11.x.x.
+It's currently tested only on Linux/Mac.
+It requires Clang to be installed locally to use AOT compilation (compiling to binary), but for JIT compilation (running a file) it doesn't.

 Clone the repo:
 ```bash